CriticalChicken/.github/profile/README.md

 ## Video game news, features, and reviews #ForTheGaymers

 > [!NOTE]
-> <b>Looking for our &ldquo;V2&rdquo; theme?</b> We&rsquo;ve hit a few snags and pivoted to developing a brand new theme!
+> <b>Looking for our &ldquo;V2&rdquo; WordPress theme?</b> We&rsquo;ve hit a few snags and pivoted to developing a brand new one!
 Instead of V2.1, we&rsquo;re jumping all the way to version 3.0 &ndash; check out our new [Tri](https://github.com/CriticalChicken/Tri) theme repository to see what&rsquo;s brewing.

 - **Website: [www.criticalchicken.com](https://www.criticalchicken.com)**
 - **Tri theme: [github.com/CriticalChicken/Tri](https://github.com/CriticalChicken/Tri)**